 with shade and shelter for wildlife and that frame the Capitol as part of Olmsted’s master plan for the grounds.
 Rollins' title is tree surgeon supervisor, but he explained to me one day, “The new term is ‘arborist,’ which includes everything we do.”

-I met with Rollins in his team’s small shop to learn more about what keeps the AOC arborists busy year-round.
+I met with Rollins in his team’s small shop to learn more about what keeps the Architect of the Capitol arborists busy year-round.
 "Spring and summer are the busiest, because the trees are leafed out," said Rollins.
 This makes it easier to see which limbs are dead or weakened, which the arborists prune to maintain the health of the tree.
 "You have to go to each tree and take out any diseased limbs, broken limbs, limbs that are rubbing, so the tree will be healthier and safer and will grow to maturity."

 I learned they also prune the trees all year is for the safety of the people and property under the trees.
 Said Rollins, “We prioritize sidewalks and streets, to keep everybody who’s walking or driving safe.
 Safety is always a concern."
 That's especially nice for me as I bike to work, and don't have to worry about fallen branches either blocking my way or getting caught up in my wheels—even nicer to know I don't have to worry about them falling on me, either.